-These forward-looking statements are subject to known and unknown risks and uncertainties and other factors which may cause actual results, levels of activity and achievements to differ materially from those expressed or implied by such statements.
+These forward-looking statements are subject to known and unknown risks and uncertainties and other factors, which may cause actual results, levels of activity and achievements to differ materially from those expressed or implied by such statements.
 Such factors include, among others:

-- market prices for oil and gas and chemical products; - changes in oil prices, results of exploration, appraisal and development activities, uninsured risks, regulatory changes, defects in title, availability of material and equipment and timelines of government or other regulatory bodies; - our ability to explore, develop, produce and transport crude oil and natural gas to markets; - ultimate effectiveness of design or design modification to facilities; - the results of exploration and development drilling and related activities; - short term well test results on exploration and appraisal wells do not necessarily indicate the long-term performance or ultimate recovery that may be expected from a well; - volatility in energy trading markets; - foreign-currency exchange rates; - economic conditions in the countries and regions in which we carry on business; - governmental actions, including changes to taxes or royalties, changes in environmental and other laws and regulations; - renegotiations of contracts; - results of litigation, arbitration or regulatory proceedings; - political uncertainty, including actions by terrorists, insurgent or other groups, or other armed conflict; - internal conflicts within states or regions.
+- Market prices for oil and gas and chemical products; - Changes in oil prices, results of exploration, appraisal and development activities, uninsured risks, regulatory changes, defects in title, availability of material and equipment and timelines of government or other regulatory approvals; - Changes in the social climate in the regions in which the Company operates; - Health, safety and environmental risks; - Climate change legislation and regulation changes; - The Company's ability to explore, develop, produce and transport crude oil and natural gas to markets; - Ultimate effectiveness of design or design modification to facilities; - The results of exploration and development drilling and related activities; - Short term well test results on exploration and appraisal wells do not necessarily indicate the long-term performance or ultimate recovery that may be expected from a well; - Pipeline or delivery constraints; - Volatility in energy trading markets; - Incorrect assessments of value when making acquisitions; - Foreign-currency exchange rates; - Economic conditions in the countries and regions in which the Company carries on business; - Governmental actions, including changes to taxes or royalties, and changes in environmental and other laws and regulations; - Renegotiations of contracts; - Results of litigation, arbitration or regulatory proceedings; - Political uncertainty, including actions by terrorists, insurgent or other groups, or other armed conflict; and

+• internal conflicts within states or regions.

-The impact of any one risk, uncertainty or factor on a particular forward-looking statement is not determinable with certainty as these factors are interdependent, and management's future course of action would depend on our assessment of all information at that time.
-Although we believe that the expectations conveyed by the forward-looking statements are reasonable based on information available to us on the date such forward-looking statements were made, no assurances can be given that these expectations will prove to be correct, and such forward-looking statements included in, or incorporated by reference into, this AIF should not be unduly relied upon.
+The impact of any one risk, uncertainty or factor on a particular forward-looking statement is not determinable with certainty as these factors are interdependent, and management's future course of action would depend on its assessment of all information at that time.
+Although management believes that the expectations conveyed by the forward-looking statements are reasonable based on the information available to it on the date such forward-looking statements were made, no assurances can be given that such expectations will prove to be correct, and such forward-looking statements included in, or incorporated by reference into, this AIF should not be unduly relied upon.

-The forward-looking statements are made as of the date hereof or as of the date specified in the documents incorporated by reference into this AIF, as the case may be, and except as required by law, we undertake no obligation to update publicly or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
-The forward-looking statements contained herein are expressly qualified by this cautionary statement.
+The forward-looking statements are made as of the date hereof or as of the date specified in the documents incorporated by reference into this AIF, as the case may be, and except as required by law, the Company undertakes no obligation to update publicly, re-issue, or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+This cautionary statement expressly qualifies the forward-looking statements contained herein.